-- a family member of Mr Coleman has been employed by Macquarie for a number of years prior to his appointment and is currently a Division Director - Mr Warne and Mr Hawker have served on the Board for 13 years and 10 years respectively.
+- a family member of Mr Coleman has been employed by Macquarie for a number of years, commencing prior to his appointment and is currently a Division Director - Mr Warne has served on the Board for 14 years.

-The BGCC concluded that the above did not impact their independence because in the course of Board deliberations, Mr Coleman, Mr Warne and Mr Hawker demonstrate an objective assessment of all matters before the Board.
+The BGCC concluded that these associations or interests did not impact their independence because in the course of Board deliberations, Mr Coleman and Mr Warne demonstrate an objective assessment of all matters before the Board.